 - Commodity Risk – Companies trading in commodities or using these commodities for their core business operations would do well to keep an eye on commodity risks.
 For example, airlines are totally dependent on the price of oil and automobile manufacturers are probably concerned about iron ore prices as well.

-- Market Risk – This is the risk emanating form the market that a company operates in.
+- Market Risk – This is the risk emanating from the market that a company operates in.
 For example, eCommerce is a market risk for brick and mortar stores because it is drastically reshaping the retail market itself.

 - Regulatory Risk – This is not just about following all the written guidelines, but there is a fair bit of quantitative juggling too.
 For example, banks have to comply with a number of different financial stability ratios imposed by regulators like capital adequacy or sectoral exposures caps and so on.